TimTree/games-by-tim/content/pages/wheel-of-fortune-for-powerpoint-faq.md

 ### Does Wheel of Fortune for PowerPoint work on Google Slides, LibreOffice, or other non-PowerPoint software?

 Since Wheel of Fortune for PowerPoint uses too many advanced PowerPoint features, it will not work on any non-PowerPoint software.
-Assuming you're trying those programs because PowerPoint is expensive or doesn't work on your computer, I hope to release a web-based version of Wheel of Fortune in the future.

-### What's going on with your web-based Wheel of Fortune?

-Eventually, I want to transition this Wheel of Fortune project to the web to attract a wider audience and to add features not possible in PowerPoint.
-This would mean I have to rewrite the entire project from scratch.

-Given how time-consuming this rewrite will take and my other life priorities, I do not have an ETA for Wheel of Fortune for web.
-Keep in mind I do not make any revenue from Games by Tim, nor do I accept donations.
-When I have any updates regarding the web rewrite, I'll post the details on the blog.

-In the meantime, you can [try the web wheel demo here](/wheel-of-fortune-for-web-wheel-demo/).

 ### Can I use Wheel of Fortune for PowerPoint for commercial purposes?